 - Success is directly related to attendance.
-It is expected that you will attend all classes. - Absences for legitimate and documentable reasons do occur BUT your professors need to be made aware either prior to, or immediately following the absence.
+It is expected that you will attend all classes. - Absences for legitimate and documentable reasons do occur BUT your professors need to be made aware - either prior to, or immediately following the absence.
 Waiting to contact a Professor for multiple weeks or months is not acceptable. - If you are absent from class, you must find out what you missed from your classmates or professor.
 Your professor will not come to you or re-teach the material. - Legitimate and documentable reasons for missing class need to be discussed in advance with your Professor.
-Examples include the following: - Illness or Medical Emergency: - If you are sick or experience a medical emergency, you should inform your professor as soon as possible, preferably before the class. - o Court summons, jury duty: - A court summons or jury duty notice serves as documentation. - Death of family member: - Documented through discussion with your Professor.
+Examples include the following: - o Illness or Medical Emergency: - If you are sick or experience a medical emergency, you should inform your professor as soon as possible, preferably before the class. - o Court summons, jury duty: - A court summons or jury duty notice serves as documentation. - o Death of family member: - Documented through discussion with your Professor.

-- Unacceptable reasons for missing class include the following: - Procrastination or poor time management - Sleeping in - Vacation - o Work - If you miss a test/exam/quiz without a legitimate reason, you may receive a grade of zero (0). - Some courses allow a comprehensive test to replace one missed test grade of zero (0).
+- Unacceptable reasons for missing class include the following: - Procrastination or poor time management - Sleeping in - o Trips - o Work - If you miss a test/exam/quiz without a legitimate reason, you may receive a grade of zero (0). - Some courses allow a comprehensive test to replace one missed test grade of zero (0).
 Some courses do NOT allow this.
 Consult your professor to determine if this is an option. - If you miss an in-class assignment or activity (ones that are given and completed within the scheduled class time) without a legitimate reason, you will receive a grade of zero (0). - Assignments, projects, essays, etc. (given as "homework" with a due date) are due on the assigned date.
 Late submissions will be penalized as per each professor's guidelines.
 Please ensure you are aware of the deductions for every course, as this will likely vary depending of your professor. - You CANNOT submit a semester's worth of work at the end of the semester.
 Assessments are continuous throughout the semester. - The last day of the semester is the final day to submit work.
 Beyond that date, work will not be accepted, unless previously discussed with and approved by your Professor. - Assignments are to be submitted in the manner prescribed by your Professor.
 For example, some Professors require assignments to be submitted via hard copy while others will accept electronic attachments (via email and/or Blackboard Dropbox).
 Follow the submission instructions provided by your Professor for each assignment.
-Professors are NOT required to print off your papers or projects, etc. This is YOUR responsibility.
+Professors are NOT required to print off your papers or projects, etc. This is YOUR responsibility. - Distance Education students must contact the DE department for testing instructions.
+This includes approved testing centres, proctors and specific program requirements.
+Please ensure you do this at the beginning of the semester to ensure you are aware of the process prior to test time.